Living-with-machines/TheLivingMachine/README.md

   `python -m ipykernel install --user --name py39tlm --display-name "Python (py39tlm)"`

 - You should then be able to run the Jupyter Notebooks provided in the repository using `jupyter notebook`.

+- If you want to run the explore_by_concepts notebook, you will also need to download our Word2Vec model, for which instructions are provided in the notebook.

 ## Code